UPPMAX/programming_formalisms/docs/sessions/lifecycle/README.md

 ## Software development lifecycles

-The software development lifecycle is the way how you transitions between phases, with the most important distinction being a traditional versus an Agile model `[Yas et al., 2023]`:
+The software development lifecycle is the way how you transitions between phases.
+There are many software development lifecycles.
+Yas and colleagues collected the most important ones and described the advantages and disadvantages of each cycle `[Yas et al., 2023]`.
+Here I follow their primary grouping of development lifecycles, following either a traditional or an Agile model `[Yas et al., 2023]`:

 Model    |Description                                             |Example            |Overview
 ---------|--------------------------------------------------------|-------------------|-------------------